reiddraper/data-traceability/data-traceability.markdown

 (was our regular expression mistaken, or was there a bug in our shortened-url -> full-url code?)

-## Change
+### Change

-Keeping previous versions of the sites we crawl allows for some interesting analytics in the future.
-How many articles does the Boston Globe usually link to on their home page?
-Is there a bigger variety of news articles in the summer?
+Keeping previous versions of the sites we crawl allows for some interesting analytics.
+Historically, how many articles does the Boston Globe usually link to on their home page?
+Is there a larger variety of news articles in the summer?
 Another useful byproduct of this is that we can run new analytics on past data.
 We're not confined to the data since we turned the new analytics on.

 ## Conclusion

-Data processing code and infrastructure you create will need to be debugged, just like normal code.
+Data processing code and infrastructure will need to be debugged, just like normal code.
 With a bit of foresight, you can dramatically improve your ability to reason about your system, and quickly adapt it to do new things.
 Furthermore, we can draw from decades of experience